Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based

 \section{Abstract}

 \ac{qkd} is a foundational cryptographic protocol that ensures information-theoretic security.
 However, classical protocols such as BB84, though favored for their simplicity, offer limited resistance to eavesdropping, and perform poorly under realistic noise conditions.
 Recent research has explored the use of discrete-time \ac{qws} to enhance \ac{qkd} schemes.
 In this work, we specifically focus on a one-way \ac{qkd} protocol, where security depends exclusively on the underlying \ac{qw} topology, rather than the details of the protocol itself.
 Our paper introduces a novel protocol based on \ac{qws} over a hypercube topology and demonstrates that, under identical parameters, it provides significantly enhanced security and noise resistance compared to the circular topology (i.e., state-of-the-art), thereby strengthening protection against eavesdropping.
 Furthermore, we introduce an efficient and extensible simulation framework for one-way \ac{qkd} protocols based on \ac{qws}, supporting both circular and hypercube topologies.
 Implemented with IBM’s software development kit for quantum computing (i.e., Qiskit), our toolkit enables noise-aware analysis under realistic noise models.
 To support reproducibility and future developments, we release our entire simulation framework as open-source.
-This contribution establishes a foundation for the design of topology-aware \ac{qkd} protocols that combine enhanced noise tolerance with topologically driven security. \keywords{Quantum Key Distribution \and Quantum Walks \and Hypercubes.}
+This contribution establishes a foundation for the design of topology-aware \ac{qkd} protocols that combine enhanced noise tolerance with topologically driven security.